 If you have been accused of aiding or encouraging someone to commit suicide, you can be face up to three years imprisonment.
 If the person failed to die, you can still be charged with attempting to aid someone in suicide, which means you can face half of that sentence.
 It’s also worth noting that it’s only “suicide” if the person who wants to die actually is the one to take or attempt to take their own life.
 If you are actually the one who killed, or attempted to kill, the victim, even if he or she begged you to do so, you can be charged with murder instead.
 There can be a fine line in suicide cases, but essentially, if you provided the tools or helped the person plan their suicide, you can be charged with aiding a suicide.
 If you actually gave the person the drugs or helped slice a knife or pull a trigger, then you technically murdered them.

 “Encouraging” suicide can be an even more difficult charge to define.
 Obviously if someone playing a multiplayer game online tells someone to “go kill yourself,” they are just practicing their First Amendment right to free speech.
 But if a wife tells her terminally ill husband that she thinks he might be better off ending his life rather than suffering for the next few years, she could be considered to be encouraging suicide.
 To make matters more complex, if someone kills themselves because of you, you can go to jail for involuntary manslaughter if the prosecutors believe you actually acted recklessly enough by driving someone to suicide.
-If you have been accused of encouraging someone to kill themselves, it is critical you talk with a San Diego violent crimes attorney before speaking with police or you may say something that could hurt your defense.
+If you have been accused of encouraging someone to kill themselves, it is critical you talk with an attorney before speaking with police or you may say something that could hurt your defense.

 Consequences of Attempting Suicide